kschuler/guide/README.md

 ## Guidelines

-This section provides guidelines for each step in an experiment, from design to analysis.
+This section provides guidelines for how I create my experiments, from design to analysis.

 - [Documenting experiments](guidelines/documenting)
 - [Making stimuli](guidelines/making-stimuli.md)